MatheusWAlvarenga/mac-space-cleaner/README.md

 ## Overview

-`mac-space-cleaner` helps you safely analyze and remove files that commonly consume space on developer machines, including caches, build artifacts, and old `node_modules` folders.
+`mac-space-cleaner` helps you safely analyze and remove files that commonly consume space on developer machines, including caches and build artifacts.
 The script is interactive, shows size estimates before deleting, and supports a dry-run mode so you can preview changes.

 Key capabilities: